 Your messaging needs to entice visitors to open your emails, click on your calls-to-action, engage with your content, and purchase products from your store.
 If it doesn’t, then what’s the point?

-There are a number of things you need to consider when it comes to your messaging.
-Some of which relate to the technical side of email marketing and some relate to customer engagement.
-Let’s take a look…
+There are several things you need to consider when it comes to your messaging, some of which relate to the technical side of email marketing and while others relate to customer engagement.